 - I-94 card

-- Letter from our office stating you are enrolled at Furman and a resident of Greenville, SC
+- Letter from our office stating you are enrolled at Furman and a resident of Greenville, SC.
+Letters must be requested 1 week in advance of your visit to the DMV.
+Submit a request a letter.

 Applicants applying for a driver’s license must also submit a valid driver’s license from their country of origin as proof of driving experience.
 A qualified translator must also translate a driver's license unless an International Driving Permit accompanies the license.Examples of a qualified translator include: professor or instructor at an area college, university or high school who is authorized to teach a specific language, a person from a company or corporation who is authorized to translate corporate documents by the company, or a translator certified to do translations professionally.